Psychedelic/plug-docs/docs/getting-started/build-app-example.md

 - [Detect the Plug extension](#detect-the-plug-extension)
 - [Check if there's enough balance](#check-if-theres-enough-balance)
 - [Request to transfer the amount](#request-to-transfer-the-amount)
-- On sucess, displays the success message
+- On success, displays the success message
 - On error, displays the error message

 ## Detect the Plug extension

-Firstly, we check if end-user has the Plug extension in the current browser, as documented in the [Getting started guide](/getting-started).
+Firstly, we check if the end-user has the Plug extension in the current browser, as documented in the [Getting started guide](/getting-started).
 Also, noticed that we make the function [asynchronous](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 ```js
 async function onButtonPress() {